-- Review the Wheel Clearance Diagram (Figure 2, page 3) to verify that there is adequate clearance with the wheels you will be using with the installation. - This brake kit does not include flex lines.
+- Review the wheel clearance diagram (figure 2, page 3) to verify that there is adequate clearance with the wheels you will be using with the installation. - Front brake kits do not include flex lines.
 OEM brake lines will not adapt to Wilwood calipers.
 Check the assembly instructions, or associated components section for brake line recommendations before assembly.
 In addition, Wilwood offers an extensive listing of brake lines and fittings on our web site: www.wilwood.com. - Due to OEM production differences and other variations from vehicle to vehicle, the fastener hardware and other components in this kit may not be suitable for a specific application or vehicle. - It is the responsibility of the purchaser and installer of this kit to verify suitability / fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
 Improper or inadequate engagement can lead to component failure.